Materials-Consortia/OPTIMADE/optimade.md

 > **Open Databases Integration for Materials Design** consortium can be found in [Appendix 1](#h.app1).
 > This list is also machine-readable, optimizing the automatic discoverability.

 ## <a name="h.3.5">3.5.
-Queryable Properties</a>

-Not all entry properties can be used as an identifier in a `filter` (see section [5.
-API Filtering Format Specification](#h.5)).
-Those that can are referred to as **queryable properties**.

-> **For implementers**: To get an understanding of which properties MUST be queryable and which are RECOMMENDED, please see section [6.
-Entry List](#h.6).

-## <a name="h.3.6">3.6.
 Relationships</a>

 The API implementation MAY describe many-to-many relationships between entries along with OPTIONAL human-readable descriptions that describe each relationship.
 These relationships can be to the same, or to different, entry types.
 Response formats have to encode these relationships in ways appropriate for each format.

-In the default response format, relationships are encoded as [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships), see [3.3.2.
-JSON API Response Schema: Common Fields](#h.3.3.2).
+In the default response format, relationships are encoded as [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships), see [4.1.2.
+JSON API Response Schema](#h.4.1.2).

-> **For implementers:** For database-specific response formats without a dedicated mechanism to indicate relationships, it is suggested that they are encoded alongside the entry properties.
+> **For implementers**: For database-specific response formats without a dedicated mechanism to indicate relationships, it is suggested that they are encoded alongside the entry properties.
   For each entry type, the relationships with entries of that type can then be encoded in a field with the name of the entry type, which are to contain a list of the IDs of the referenced entries alongside the respective human-readable description of the relationships.
   It is the intent that future versions of this standard uphold the viability of this encoding by not standardizing property names that overlap with the entry type names.

 # <a name="h.4">4.
 API Endpoints</a>